Free Reformed Churches of Australia

-The Free Reformed Churches of Australia (FRCA) are a federation of 18 congregations, 16 in Western Australia, two in Tasmania and a home-congregation in Cairns.
+The Free Reformed Churches of Australia (FRCA) are a federation of 20 congregations, 17 in Western Australia, 2 in Tasmania and a home-congregation in Cairns.
 At the start of 2016 the total membership was 4,663.
 Their historical roots are in the Reformed Churches of the Netherlands (Liberated) as a result of post-World War II immigration, and their doctrinal roots are in the sixteenth-century Protestant Reformation and the Bible.
 The first congregation was in Armadale, Western Australia, founded in 1951.

 Doctrine

 As a confessional church, the churches subscribe to the Three Forms of Unity: Canons of Dort, Belgic Confession and the Heidelberg Catechism.

 The churches submit to the following three creeds as summaries of the faith: The Apostles Creed, The Nicene Creed, and The Athanasian Creed.

+Subscribing to Reformed Christianity, the church follows the Five Points of Calvinism.

 Churches

 The FRCA has the following churches in Western Australia, in order of institution: